eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives the `WorkloadOperation` to delete a workload, then the RuntimeManager shall request the RuntimeFacade to delete the workload.
+When the RuntimeManager receives an delete `WorkloadOperation` with fulfilled inter-workload dependencies, then the RuntimeManager shall request the WorkloadObject to delete the workload.

 Tags:
 - RuntimeManager
+- WorkloadObject

 Needs:
 - impl